 In the quest to find the origin of the puzzling symptoms in four children, researchers from St. Anna Children's Cancer Research Institute, the CeMM Research Center for Molecular Medicine of the Austrian Academy of Sciences (ÖAW), and the Medical University of Vienna have discovered a completely new disease, linking disruptions of blood formation, the immune system, and inflammation.
 This groundbreaking discovery provides the basis for a better understanding of similar diseases.
 It is a milestone that the researchers have now published in a prestigious international journal, the New England Journal of Medicine.

 CeMM has been honored with the German Brand Award in the category of Excellence in Brand Strategy and Creation in the field of Education & Research!

 In 2022, after 15 years of exceptional research and growth, we knew it was time to adapt our corporate identity to reflect our progress and achievements.
 We embarked on a collaborative effort with our talented team of scientists, administration, and alumni to highlight CeMM's identity, values, and aspirations.

 In close collaboration with the creative design agency Büro X, we crafted a new image, and presented our new motto, "Science is our Medicine".
 The new logo embodies innovation, precision,…Read more

-On 20 June 2022, the REsolution consortium held its second consortium meeting, which was the first one in person since the project started.
-The event took place at CeMM with 20 participants coming from different countries.
-The REsolution consortium is a public-private research partnership supported by the Innovative Medicines Initiative (IMI), the European Union and EFPIA, with nine partners from academia and the pharmaceutical industry.
-With a duration of two years, the project aims at understanding how genetic variants in humans affect the function of cellular solute carrier transporters (SLCs).
+On 12 June 2023, the REsolution consortium held its fourth and final consortium meeting.
+The event took place at CeMM with 20 participants coming from different countries and 5 participants joining virtually.
+The REsolution consortium is a public-private research partnership supported by the Innovative Medicines Initiative (IMI), EU and EFPIA with 9 partners from academia and the pharmaceutical industry.
+The project has a duration of 2 years and aims to understand how genetic variants in humans affect the function of cellular solute carrier transporters (SLCs).